TomasTillmann/csharp-advanced-notes/notes.md

 l = i;
 ```

-* int doesnt inherit from long => explicit conversion is required
+* int doesnt inherit from long and no implicit conversion is defined => explicit conversion is required

 ```cs
 // implicit conversion - but boxing